Eczema Symptom Relief: The Outside-In Approach

 Clean Air & Water

 In order to keep eczema and allergic triggers under control, it is important to remove chemicals and toxins from the air that you breathe and the water that you drink.
-A HEPA air Purifier cleans the air of chemicals, gases, and airborne particles.
+A HEPA air purifier cleans the air of chemicals, gases, and airborne particles.
 Water filters remove chlorine, chemicals, and lead from tap water, and can be purchased as filtered bottles and pitchers, faucet filters, shower filters, and even whole-house filters.
-You can find my recommended HEPA filters and water filters in the Healthy Living section of my store.

 I know it’s hard to think of your sweet fur babies as potentially harmful.
 But, if you have pets, they can make your or your child’s eczema worse.
 Their dander is what is responsible for triggering allergic reactions, and they can carry dust mites and mold in their fur.
 Keep pets out of the bedroom and off of the furniture whenever possible.
 Bathe and groom your pet often, with natural, non-toxic products.
 Citrisafe makes shampoos, sprays, and drops that can eliminate mold from your pet, and there are also several other companies that make all-natural dander control pet shampoos and sprays.
 If you don’t have pets, but are considering getting one, be sure to do your research first—some breeds of dogs and cats are hypoallergenic and/or produce less dander compared with other breeds.